leowonglaw/WEA/readme.md

 # WEA-Clique

 An adaption of the [*Wong Evolutionary Algorithm* (WEA)](http://repositorio.ulima.edu.pe/handle/ulima/8723) for the maximum clique problem.
-It results to be a simple but slow genetic algorithm based on feasibility maintenance.
+It results to be a simple genetic algorithm based on feasibility maintenance.

 ## Getting Started
 - Download from the repository